-Using the first method that is based on MW loss and inertia, the RoCoF of interconnector trip is -0.155Hz/s and using the second method based on frequency measurements, the RoCoF is -0.102 Hz/s.
+Using the first method that is based on MW loss and inertia, the RoCoF of Interconnector trip is -0.155Hz/s and using the second method based on frequency measurements, the RoCoF is -0.102 Hz/s.
 So, the method 1 value is 52% higher than method 2 value.
 In the same manner, for the Cottam Development Centre Limited (CDCL) unit trip, the method 1 value is 33% higher than the method 2 value.
 Therefore, there is an average of ~40% error in RoCoF value from frequency measurements versus RoCoF based on MW loss and inertia.

 If more granular frequency could have been used, the RoCoF values calculated using the two methods above would have been much closer and the error being much less.
 Hence, a shorter sampling period is required to get more accurate RoCoF.
 With the current sampling rate of 1 second, the frequency data is too averaged so it's masking the real RoCoF.
 Moreover, if accurate frequency data is not available, then the loss cannot be calculated properly as it was needed for the High Voltage Direct Current (HVDC) link trip during the 22 December 2023 event.
 There was no knowledge of what was lost in the HVDC link trip so inertia data could not be used either to calculate the loss.
 Hence, the data had to be interpolated to find out the loss as shown below: